Hyazeez/FurEver-Charity-website-for-animal-rescue/README.md

-# 4EVER - Animal Charity Website 🐾
+# FurEver - Animal Charity Website 🐾

 A modern, responsive website to support animal rescue and adoption efforts.